dropbox/changes-mesos-framework/README.md

 }
 ```

-Your server should respond like:
+You will likely only care about the `resources` and `attributes` (if you set any in Mesos) keys.
+Your server should respond with a payload like:

 ```json
 []